-For nine months in 2022, most of the world was "getting back on the road."
+For nine\ months in 2022, most of the world was 'getting back on the road'.
 Airline seat volume doubled from 2021 to 2022.
 During this time travel was tricky to navigate and likely to change at any moment.

-In 2023, travelers are feeling more confident to travel and less stressed with the removal of testing and quarantine terms.
+2023 and travellers are feeling more confident to travel and less stressed with the removal of testing and quarantine terms.